Emaratilicious/PHPLeague-for-WP/readme.txt

 == Changelog ==

+= 1.4.3 =
+* CHG: Change the editor button description
+* FIX: Correct an issue with the editor button

 = 1.4.2 =
 * NEW: Pages available in the admin bar
 * NEW: Possibility to create 2 clubs with identic name